BartlomiejIT/Portfolio-Projects/README.md

 I use these tools to identify trends, planning, gain sales, reduce costs and support business decisions.

-## Below You will find my latest Projects:
+## Below, You will find my latest Projects:

 ### [Medical Personal Costs in the U.S. (Excel) end-to-end](https://github.com/BartlomiejIT/Portfolio-Projects/tree/main/Analysis%20of%20Medical%20Personal%20Cost%20(Excel))